RafaelEstevamReis/WebDriverController/README.md

-# WebDriverController
+# WebDriver Controller

-A repository to test WebDriver use
+This is a wrapper around OpenQA.Selenium WebDriver to ease the use for very small projects